databricks/dbt-databricks/docs/databricks-workflows.md

 # Retrieve dbt artifacts using the Jobs API
 A dbt run generates useful artifacts which you may want to retrieve for analysis and more.
 Databricks saves the contents of `/logs` and `/target` directories as a compressed archive which you can retrieve using the Jobs API.

 > It is currently not possible to refer to a previous run's artifacts e.g. using the `--state` flag.
+You can, however, include a known good state in your repository.

 > [dbt-artifacts](https://github.com/brooklyn-data/dbt_artifacts) is a popular dbt package for ingesting dbt artifacts into tables.
 This is currently not supported on Databricks.
 Please contact us if you are interested in Databricks supporting this package.